mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

+---
-# Transcript Episode 7 with Charity Majors
+episode: "Transcript Episode 7 with Charity Majors"
+permalink: /episode-7-charity-majors
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello and welcome to the Software Engineering Unlocked podcast.
 I'm your host, Doctor McKayla and today I have the pleasure to talk to